go-task/task/README.md

 and run the task again.
 This requires the `sources` attribute to be given, so task know which files to watch.

+## Examples

+The [go-task/examples][examples] intends to be a collection of Taskfiles for various use cases.
+(It still lacks many examples, though.
+Contributions are welcome).

 ## Task in the wild

 - [How I Build My Static Assets for Hugo][post-hugo]